bsmg/beat-saber-community-wiki/support.md

 After an update, the BSMG discord `#server-announcements` channel should have the most up to date instructions on the status of mods.
 The following are more detailed instructions of the most common procedure.

 ### Update broke my mods
 **Run the game once** on the new update.
-Then, reinstall your mods using an installer linked on the [beginner's guide](/beginners-guide), preferably Mod Assistant.
+Then, reinstall your mods using an installer linked in the [beginner's guide](/beginners-guide), preferably Mod Assistant.

 # 1. No mods?